Weight Lifting For Women To Get Toned & Feminine – Not Ripped Or Buff

 Usually, but certainly not always, the goal for women who start to lift weights is to get a nice “womanly” figure while slimming down and firming up.
 This is the look I’ll talk about here.

 For women to get this look instead of a more masculine look, it takes a different approach to lifting weights.
 In fact, chances are that even most personal trainers are not teaching the proper techniques for women to get this look because they just don’t know how.

 In my opinion, women should look like women and men should look like … men.
 Many women go to the gym and pay an instructor to train them to get “in shape.”
-My guess is that the majority of these professional trainers are giving the wrong advice on weight lifting for women.
+My guess is that the majority of these professional trainers are giving the wrong advice to many women on weight lifting.

 Weight Lifting For Women